carbonvibes/Encrypted-Speech-Communication-over-Bluetooth/README.md

+## Contributors:
+### 1. Arjun Sekar (22110034)
+### 2. Raghavpravin KS (22110xxx)

+---
 # Voice Encryption and Decryption App
 <p align="justify">
-This project involves the development of Simulink-based Android/iOS applications for two mobile phones, Phone A and Phone B, to facilitate secure voice communication using encryption over Bluetooth.
+This project involves the development of Simulink-based Android/iOS applications for two mobile phones, Phone A and Phone B, to facilitate secure voice communication using encryption over TCP/IP.
 The applications implement two encryption methods and provide user-friendly interfaces for selecting encryption and decryption options.
 </p>

 ---